mirisuzanne/mia.wtf/src/index.md

     and explore outside them.
     We grasp at stability and form,
     but always come up short.
-    _Because understanding is not
-    a pre-requisite for beauty._
   - >
     Someone told me that my home page should always be selling something.